 If you didn’t fancy the tan/blaze option, there’s also a more demure slate grey color you could opt for.

 It’s not at all baggy, which helps with cutting wind down.
 And while the internal wind cuffs cut the breeze, there’s also external contour cuffs to protect the back of your hands.
 There’s also an adjustable drawstring hem, so you can keep wind out or give yourself more breathability as needs dictate.
 There’s even underarm zips to allow for extra ventilation.

-From the fit of the jacket, you can tell it was designed with unrestricted shooting movement in mind.
-Even the low-profile, zipper pockets lie flat on both sides so they won’t restrict you when you pull your gun out whether you're a right- or left-handed shooter.
+From the fit, you can tell it was designed with unrestricted shooting movement in mind.
+Even the low-profile pockets lie flat on both sides so they won’t restrict you when you pull your gun out whether you’re a right- or left-handed shooter.

 The outer shell is tightly woven to stand up to brush and is also DWR-treated for additional water resistance.